snaplet/examples/seed/astro-twitter-clone/README.md

+# Astro Twitter Clone

 ## Summary

 ### What’s This all about

 **Astro now offers a hosted database solution with Astro DB (version 4.5 onwards).** This provides a convenient way to manage data for content-driven websites built with Astro.
 Locally, Astro DB utilizes an SQLite database along with a `seed.ts` file for populating initial data.
-While the integration of a local SQLite database is great, seeding data still requires writing individual statements using your ORM within the seed script.
+While the integration of a local SQLite database is great, seeding data still requires writing individual statements using the DB ORM within the seed script.

 Take this schema: